Learn About Requirements for Medicaid in Montana

 To qualify for Medicaid benefits in MT, candidates will need to show documentation that provides evidence of these qualifications.
 Examples of these documents include birth certificates, utility bills and tax returns.

 Some candidates who exceed the income requirement may be eligible to enroll in the Medically Needy or “spend-down” category.
 These beneficiaries will be able to receive Medicaid coverage once they spend a certain amount of their own money on medical costs, just as one would pay a deductible with a private insurance company.
-To learn more about Medicaid requirements, you can download our comprehensive guide today.
+To learn more about Medicaid requirements, you can download our free guide today.

 What are the income requirements for Medicaid in Montana?